 Of course, you do have to have use effort.
 But what I’m talking about is where it leads to, and the nature of that focussed effort.

 Without the approach I’m suggesting, yoga would be just the hot and panting physical focus of a gym, or we would be sluggishly inactive!

 The mindfulness that comes from effortless effort is also what delivers the wonderful mental relaxation, and calm intentionality, that you’ll get with yoga.

 Best deals for Iyengar yoga, online or in the studio

 Start or restart your online yoga, or in-studio, via these generous package for high quality Iyengar yoga.

-Beginners get an unlimited mix of up to 9 beginner classes a week, including options like Gentle Yoga, Backcare Yoga, Women Only Yoga, and Easy Restorative Yoga.
+Beginners get an unlimited mix of many beginner classes a week, including options like Gentle Yoga, Backcare Yoga, Women Only Yoga, and Easy Restorative Yoga.
 Do a course package, or just pay by the week.
 Whichever way you do it, the first 2 weeks are free.